 In April 2013, Chef Kramer moved to Greenville, SC, to take a position with Table 301 Restaurant Group following his tenure as Executive Chef for the Compass Group in Houston.
 At Table 301, Chef Kramer works in culinary operations and helps execute strategies and new restaurant concepts for the company.
 As of February, 2017, he took over the helm of Jianna.

 Chef Kramer is asked regularly to participate at culinary events and festivals around the country.
 He has most recently been a guest chef in events such as Chefs & Champagne, Charleston Wine + Food Festival, Atlanta Food and Wine Festival, euphoria food, wine and music festival, the Kentucky Derby, the Cincinnati Food and Wine Festival, among many others.

-At home in Greenville, he enjoys spending time with his son, Evan, riding and racing bikes whenever possible, and hanging out with his dog Roxy.
+At home in Greenville, he enjoys spending time with his son, Evan, as well as riding and racing bikes whenever possible.

 Rick Kolb grew up on the country’s west coast until he arrived here in Greenville during his high school years.
 Ever since then, he’s considered himself a Southerner!